Learn languages with Mensa

 Language exchanges are free and very informal.
 If you and your partner are intermediate or advanced level, you can spend a longer time speaking in each language.
 You can also practice your writing by becoming penpals.

 The best way is to register on mensa.org.
-After you registered, you’ll get a profile on mensa.org.
-Copy and paste its URL in the “proof of membership” field upon registration.
+We also accept profiles on websites of national chapters.
+Copy and paste the URL of your profile or member list in the “proof of membership” field upon registration.

 It’s free, forever!